Rothfive/Tortoise_cloud/Training.md

 * `Gradient Accumulation Size` (*originally named `mega batch factor`*): This will further divide batches into mini-batches, parse them in sequence, but only updates the model after completing all mini-batches.
 This effectively saves more VRAM by de-facto running at a smaller batch size, while behaving as if running at a larger batch size.
 This does have some quirks at insane values, however.
 * `Save Frequency`: how often to save a copy of the model during training in epochs.
 It seems the training will save a normal copy, an `ema` version of the model, *AND* a backup archive containing both to resume from.
 If you're training on a Colab with your Drive mounted, these can easily rack up and eat your allotted space.
 You *can* delete older copies from training, but it's wise not to in case you want to resume from an older state.
 * `Validation Frequency`: governs how often to run validation.
-* `Resume State Path`: the last training state saved to resume from.
-The general path structure is what the placeholder value is.
-This will resume from whatever iterations it was last at, and iterate from there until the target step count (for example, resuming from iteration 2500, while requesting 5000 iterations, will iterate 2500 more times).
 * `Half-Precision`: setting this will convert the base model to float16 and train at half precision.
 This *might* be faster, but quality during generation *might* be hindered.
 I've trained against a small dataset (size 17) of Solid Snake for 3000 epochs, and it *works*, but you *must* enable Half-Precision for generation when using half-precision models.
 On CUDA systems, this is irrelevant, as everything is secretly trained using integer8 with bitsandbyte's optimizations.
 * `BitsAndBytes`: specifies if you want to train with BitsAndBytes optimizations enabled.
 Enabling this makes the above setting redundant.
 You ***should*** really leave this enabled unless you absolutely are sure of what you're doing, as this is crucial to reduce VRAM usage.
 * `Worker Processes`: tells the training script how many worker processes to spawn.
 I don't think more workers help training, as they just consume a lot more system RAM, especially when you're using multiple GPUs to train.
 2 is sensible, so leave it there.
 * `Source Model`: the source model to finetune against.
 With it, you can re-finetune already finetuned models (for example, taking a Japanese finetune that can speak Japanese well, but you want to refine it for a specific voice).
 You *should* leave this as the default autoregressive model unless you are sure of what you're doing.
+* `Resume State Path`: the last training state saved to resume from.
+The general path structure is what the placeholder value is.
+This will resume from whatever iterations it was last at, and iterate from there until the target step count (for example, resuming from iteration 2500, while requesting 5000 iterations, will iterate 2500 more times).
-* `Dataset`: a dataset generated from the `Prepare Dataset` tab. and, some buttons:
+* `Dataset`: a dataset generated from the `Prepare Dataset` tab.

+and, some buttons:
 * `Refresh Dataset List`: updates the dataset list, required when new datasets are added
-* `Import Existing Dataset Settings`: pulls the settings used for a dataset.
+* `Reuse/Import Existing Dataset Settings`: pulls the settings used for a dataset.
 This will check for an existing training output first, before it checks the actual dataset in the `./training/` folder.
 This is primarily a shortcut for me when I'm testing settings.
 * `Validate Training Configuration`: does some sanity checks to make sure that training won't throw an error, and offer suggested settings.
 You're free to change them after the fact, as validation is not done on save.
 * `Save Training Configuration`: writes the settings to the training YAML, for loading with the training script.